akka/akka/CONTRIBUTING.md

 Also, tests tagged as `PerformanceTest` and the likes of it are excluded from PR validation.

-In order to force the `validatePullRequest` task to build the entire project, regardless of dependency analysis of a PRs changes one can use the special `PLS BUILD ALL` command (typed in a comment on Github, on the Pull Request), which will cause the validator to test all projects.
+In order to force the `validatePullRequest` task to build the entire project, regardless of dependency analysis of a PRs changes one can use the special `PLS BUILD ALL` command (typed in a comment on GitHub, on the Pull Request), which will cause the validator to test all projects.

 ## Source style